apitoolkit/apitoolkit-landing/blog/detecting-api-documentation-errors/index.md

   - API Documentation
 ---

+# Detecting API Documentation Errors: What You Should Know

 ![Detecting API Documentation Errors](detecting-api-documentation-errors.png)

 In a collaborative project, everyone needs clear instructions to work together effectively.
 APIs play the role of the organizer, ensuring that different software components understand their tasks and collaborate smoothly.
 Just as detailed instructions guide team members in a project, comprehensive [API documentation](https://apitoolkit.io/blog/how-to-generate-automated-api-documentation/) provides developers with the information they need to understand how to interact with the API correctly.
 Without this guidance, developers may feel lost, like team members without clear instructions on what to do next.